sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-debugging/cp-mobile-dev-kit-debugging.md

 ### Open the MDK metadata project in VS Code

-Open the extracted `MDKApp` folder in VS Code.
+Open the extracted `mdkapp` folder in the VS Code.

 <!-- border -->![MDK](img-6.1.png)